-It’s only successful when sales leadership and the sales force execute with dedication and competence.
-That’s why a true consultative sales framework has both a process component and a human component.
+Consultative selling is only successful when sales leadership and the sales force work together for the best interests of their customers.
+That’s why a true consultative sales process has both a process component and a human component.
 Let’s dig into each.

 A typical consultative sales process is made up of six stages.
 Each stage maps out winning behaviours and strategies.
 The stages should help guide salespeople in qualifying, closing, expanding business, and building relationships.